 Mum and Dad

-Llandudno and Conwy have both got tons of excellent shops, bars, restaurants and art galleries (try the Mostyn gallery in Llandudno, and the Royal Cambrian Academy in Conwy).
+Llandudno and Conwy have both got tons of excellent shops, bars, restaurants and art galleries (try the Oriel MOSTYN Gallery in Llandudno, and the Royal Cambrian Academy in Conwy).
 It’s also worth hopping on the Conwy Valley Line train down to the classy little market town of Llanrwst.
 Or continue to beautiful, Bohemian Betws y Coed.
 This mountain resort is the gateway to the Snowdonia National Park and the perfect jumping off point for just about every type of outdoor activity.

 We don’t want to get into age-stereotyping here, but if you don’t fancy the paddle surfing (or you’ve already mastered it and fancy something more sedate) then Llandudno’s superb Promenade is perfect for a gentle seaside stroll.
 The Victorians also created the scenic Marine Drive, a four-mile private road that hugs the edge of the Great Orme, so that gentlefolk could enjoy the views from their carriages without the hassle of walking.
 Nowadays the best way to do it is on a vintage coach trip, an hour-long journey in a classic coach superbly narrated by a guide who’ll tell you all about shipwrecks, German submarines, and of course the resident goats.